keithprickett/vector_fun/README.md

 # vector_fun
-Sharing the fun I'm having with Vector
+This repo is just for me to share the fun I'm having with Vector.

+# contents
+vector_speak.py - Loop reading your text input on the command line until you type "quit" or "exit".
+Vector will speak whatever you type.